Cal O'Reilly

-Calahan O'Reilly (born September 30, 1986) is a Canadian professional ice hockey centre for the Milwaukee Admirals of the American Hockey League (AHL).
-O'Reilly's younger brother Ryan is a centre for the Admirals' NHL affiliate, the Nashville Predators.
+Calahan O'Reilly (born September 30, 1986) is a Canadian former professional ice hockey centre, who played in the National Hockey League (NHL) for the Nashville Predators, Phoenix Coyotes, Pittsburgh Penguins, and Buffalo Sabres.
+He is currently an assistant coach with the Oshawa Generals of the Ontario Hockey League.
+O'Reilly's younger brother Ryan is currently a centre for the Nashville Predators.

 Playing career

 O'Reilly grew up in the small community of Seaforth, Ontario, playing minor hockey for the Seaforth Stars and the Huron-Perth Lakers (MHAO).
 After his minor midget season he was drafted in the 8th round (150th overall) by the Windsor Spitfires in the 2002 OHL Priority Selection.
 O'Reilly played the 2002–03 season with the St. Marys Lincolns Jr.B. team of the Western Ontario Hockey League (OHA), where he led all rookies in scoring and made the WOHL All-Rookie Team, prior to suiting up for the Windsor Spitfires the following season.

 In his rookie season (2003–2004) O'Reilly struggled offensively out of the gate, scoring just 3 goals and tallying 18 assists for a total of 21 points, and was a -1 on the season, but was a strong defensive contributor on a defensively weak team, and also greatly improved his penalty killing and stick checking ability throughout this season.
 In the playoffs, O'Reilly dressed in 3 of the team's 4 games, tallying 1 assist and was a -minus 2.
 The following season (2004–05), O'Reilly came back as a man on a mission, tallying 24 goals and 50 assists, for a total of 74 points, finishing 2nd in Team Scoring, while also establishing the best plus minus rating on the team at +9, providing more evidence to O'Reilly's strong defensive game as a Centre.
 During the 2005 playoffs, O'Reilly helped lead the Spitfires to the second round, tallying 4 goals and 5 assists, for 9 points, placing him tied for second in team playoff scoring.

 O'Reilly as the captain of the Utica Comets.